Physics-50/Module-2/docs/week1.md

 You will use a ruler to measure the distance $$x$$ between the central laser spot and the first interference maximum, as well as the distance $$L$$ of the diffraction grating from the screen.
 In planning your experiment think about how to do this as accurately as possible.
 What are the dominant sources of error?
 What can you do to minimize systematic error?
 Even when you've done your best to reduce systematic error, some will remain.
 What can you do to randomize the remaining systematic error?

-In week one, we will attempt to answer these questions.
+In week 1, we will attempt to answer these questions.

 ## Exploratory Measurements